subsecondtdd/subsecondtdd.org/Tubes and Studs.md

 These component pairs can be used as [GoF Proxies](https://en.wikipedia.org/wiki/Proxy_pattern).

 An interesting opportunity arises when we connect a domain-specific component whose output interface is the same as the UI component's input interface.
 Now we can write acceptance tests against the domain interface.
-We can run those tests agains different assemblies of our components:
+We can run those tests against different assemblies of our components:

 *Illustration showing Cucumber->[DomApi->Dom]->[HTTPApi->HTTPRequest]->[HTTPRequest->RequestHandler]->[DomainApi->DAO]->[DB]*